init-fun/project2/README.md

 # Portfolio website

-A portfolio website made using django.
+A portfolio website made using Django, JavaScript, AWS, Heroku along with basic front-end technology like HTML/CSS/BOOTSTRAP.

 Here's a snapshot of it: